olivia-jackson-lambert/olivia-jackson-lambert/README.md

 ## 👋 Hi, I'm Olivia Jackson

-🚀 Data Scientist & Engineer | 🌍 Based in San Francisco, originally from the UK.
+🌍 Based in San Francisco, originally from the UK.

 ## 👩🏻‍💻 About Me